 Whatever, it did get me thinking about war games.

-With the Indonesian armed forces pleading poverty, perhaps they should train their élite forces to use combat unicycles
+With the Indonesian armed forces pleading poverty, perhaps they should train their élite forces to use combat unicycles.

-.It has been observed that a proportion of the enemy soldiers on realizing that they are under attack by soldiers on unicycles will cease their combat activities and stare in disbelief, they are then highly susceptible to return fire.
+It has been observed that a proportion of the enemy soldiers on realizing that they are under attack by soldiers on unicycles will cease their combat activities and stare in disbelief, they are then highly susceptible to return fire.

 The Indonesian Navy might also consider replenishing their fleet with ships built of ice.
 The idea's not new; Lord Mountbatten and Churchill thought of using them in World War II.

-.This paper defines the concept of a justifiable strategy, that of a justification theory (which shows strategies to be justifiable) and that of a complete justification theory (which for every strategy shows whether it is justifiable or not).
+This paper defines the concept of a justifiable strategy, that of a justification theory (which shows strategies to be justifiable) and that of a complete justification theory (which for every strategy shows whether it is justifiable or not).
 An impossibility result is proved, showing that there can be no complete justification theory that includes the assumptions of expected utility maximization, common knowledge, and caution.
 Copyright 1994 by Royal Economic Society.

-.Almost all children's games - the games we teach children and the games children invent - have a common factor.
+Almost all children's games - the games we teach children and the games children invent - have a common factor.
 They are preparations for an adult world.
 More often than not this adult world is based on competition.

 There is no premiership football for Charlton fans this weekend, but no matter.
 Whatever the result, league position or cup failure, we Addicks can be proud.

 The only fly in the liniment to my mind is that the Charlton Athletic Community Trust is now a political football.
-Trust chief executive Steve Waggott said: "I sense election fever in the air and the trust and the many strands of excellent community work being delivered by us across the South East is being perceived as a real vote winner for the incumbent government.
+Trust chief executive Steve Waggott said: "I sense election fever in the air and the trust and the many strands of excellent community work being delivered by us across the South East is being perceived as a real vote winner for the incumbent government."

 Mark Carroll, of the Home Office, and Health Secretary John Reid have visited recently with Gordon Brown, the Chancellor of the Exchequer, interested in discussing Charlton's planned Community Centre for Skills.

 The Jaden Foundationis a non-profit, non-faith based organization aimed at improving the lives of Belizean children through education, vocational training and scholarships.
 We aim to break the cycle of poverty and provide the opportunity for children to create a future where they are fully self-reliant.

 The Jaden Foundation is currently sponsoring 30 children.
 Our aim is to sponsor at least 100 children for the next school year (2005/2006), including those of the local children's homes.
 The Foundation provides support to local schools, funds school transport and supports the building of a vocational training center for children with special needs in Belize City (a project of the International Women's Club).

 Back at the Happy Valley, there is a need to recruit another goal-scoring hero in the mould of Andy.
 Jakartass wonders if Ruud van Nistelrooy, that well-known Charlton fan, would be interested in a summer transfer now that he is seemingly surplus to requirements at Old Trafford.

 Well, for most of Indonesian, I think oil is not the main issue.
 We're just fed up with the attitude of Malaysian Govn.
 Treating our workers like they don't matter after everything they'd done for the country ... so arrogant and ungrateful ...